wix/cli-app-templates/site-popup/README.md

 ### Customize the dashboard page

-The dashboard page uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/host-modules/dashboard/introduction) to provide a simple UI where users can edit their popup.
+The dashboard page uses the [Wix Design System](https://www.wixdesignsystem.com/) to provide a simple UI where users can edit their popup.
 It includes default options that define the popup’s title, image, and other characteristics.

 You can change these options so users see a different example when they open the dashboard page.
 You can also customize the overall layout and appearance of the dashboard to fit your specific needs.